12th Dec 2024

 You should see the full results of your revision facelift within three to six months.

-What Are the Risks of a Revision Facelift?
+What Are the Risks of a Revision Facelift with an Experienced Facelift Surgeon?

 As with any surgery, there are risks associated with a revision facelift.
 These risks include: